Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Conclusion

-An obvious limitation of our test is that it only tests a superset of the well-specification, i.e., the existence of a vector $\beta$ such that $\E[Y-X^T\beta|Z]=0$.
-As discussed in Section \ref{sec_WhenIs}, there can be scenarios where the well-specification is violated, but still such a vector $\beta$ exists.
+An obvious limitation of our approach is that it tests only a superset of the well-specification, i.e., the existence of a vector ${\bm{\beta}}$ such that $\E[y-{\bm x}^T{\bm{\beta}}|{\bm z}]=0$.
+As discussed in Section \ref{sec_WhenIs}, there can be scenarios where the well-specification is violated, but such a vector ${\bm{\beta}}$ still exists.
 This limitation parallels concerns raised by \citet{ParenteACautionaryNote} about the classical overidentification test.

-Extensions of our test to dependent data are, in principle, possible.
-In Section \ref{sec_GeneralTheory} in the supplement, we present high-level conditions that are needed for our test statistic to be asymptotically normal (some version of a central limit theorem, law of large numbers and a consistent variance estimator) and use them to construct an extension of our test to clustered data, where one has a large number of independent clusters with a small number of dependent observation per cluster.
-Time series data would pose greater challenges, primarily because the test requires the auxiliary sample used to estimate the weight function to be independent of the main sample -- a condition difficult to meet under serial dependence.
+Extensions of our methodology to dependent data are, in principle, possible.
+In Supplementary Appendix B, we present high-level conditions that are needed for our test statistic to be asymptotically normal (a central limit theorem, a law of large numbers, and a consistent variance estimator) and use them to construct extensions of our tests to clustered data.
+Time series data would pose greater challenges, primarily because the tests require the auxiliary sample used to estimate the weight function to be independent of the main sample -- a condition difficult to meet under serial dependence.